GuanceCloud/datakit/internal/export/doc/en/inputs/flameshot.md

 1. **Collect**: The generated Profile files (e.g., `.jfr`) are stored in a shared volume and subsequently uploaded to the data observability center.
 1. **Timed**: After configuring `FLAMESHOT_AUTO_PROFILING`, it periodically collects profiling data for all matched processes.
 The sample duration defaults to 30 seconds and can be adjusted through `FLAMESHOT_AUTO_PROFILING_DURATION`.
 1. **OOM Summary**: When a container `oom_kill` increment is detected, Flameshot tries to automatically parse `-XX:+HeapDumpOnOutOfMemoryError` and `-XX:HeapDumpPath=...` from the target Java process arguments.
 If the dump file is generated inside the shared volume, Flameshot finds the corresponding `.hprof` and uploads a summary log.
-1. **High-Watermark Lightweight Snapshots**: When memory usage approaches the cgroup emergency threshold, Flameshot automatically runs `jcmd GC.class_histogram` and `jcmd Thread.print`, stores the raw output in the shared volume, and uploads lightweight summary logs.

 ### Use Cases {#use-cases}